 If the team determines that the client should file a bankruptcy petition, they are encouraged to complete a retention agreement with the client.
-See sample form in the Appendix at page 99.
+See sample form in the

+Appendix at page 8.
 Clients should be referred back to Legal Services, or to an appropriate lawyer referral service, if representation is declined, if there is a conflict of interest, or if a determination is made that the client is not eligible for the Project.
-A list of lawyer referral services and legal services agencies in each county is available in the Appendix at page 102-104.